 Our favourite of the coffee-country towns in Colombia is Jardin, but the views along the ride from Medellín is worth the visit alone.
 Nestled in a stunning Andean valley, Jardin is the perfect spot to wind down a little from the chaos of the big city.

-Hike up through surrounding hills and enjoy the views, sipping on a beer or two while building up the courage to ride the old cable car.
-Go fishing for your lunch or visit the beautiful waterfalls near town.
+Hike up through surrounding hills and enjoy the views, sipping on a beer or two while building up the courage to ride the old Jardin cable car.
+Go fishing for your lunch and enjoy some incredible fried trout or visit the beautiful waterfalls near town.

 Following your second night relaxing in Jardin, it’s time to take one of the most exciting bus journeys in the country, as you make your way south to Salento.